 remote: Specifies SAs to or from a remote address, in dotted decimal notation.
+(Available only in FIPS mode.)

 Use the reset ipsec sa command to clear IPsec SAs.

 Immediately after a manually set up SA is cleared, the system automatically sets up a new SA based on the parameters of the IPsec policy.
 After IKE negotiated SAs are cleared, the system sets up new SAs only when IKE negotiation is triggered by interesting packets.